No Way Out (2008): Event

 Before the event aired on pay-per-view, Kane defeated Shelton Benjamin by pinfall, after delivering a chokeslam.
 The first match that aired was the ECW Championship match between CM Punk and the champion, Chavo Guerrero.
 In the beginning, the two wrestlers exchanged control of the match until late into the match, where Punk kicked Guerrero's head, causing him to fall from the ring apron to the outside.
 Back in the ring, Punk set Guerrero up for a Hurracarana from the top turnbuckle, but Guerrero countered the attempt by holding the ropes, causing Punk to fall to the ring mat.
 Guerrero immediately executed a Frog splash, and pinned Punk to retain his title.

-The next match was the SmackDown/ECW Elimination Chamber match between The Undertaker, Batista, Big Daddy V (with Matt Striker), Finlay, The Great Khali (with Ranjin Singh) and Montel Vontavious Porter (MVP).
-Batista and Undertaker were selected to start the match.
-Undertaker gained control of the match early after tossing Batista over the top rope onto the chamber's steel surface.
+The next match was the SmackDown/ECW Elimination Chamber match between The Undertaker, Batista, Big Daddy V (with Matt Striker), Finlay, The Great Khali (with Ranjin Singh), and Montel Vontavious Porter (MVP).
+Batista and The Undertaker were selected to start the match.
+The Undertaker gained control of the match early after tossing Batista over the top rope onto the chamber's steel surface.
 In the ring, both men were knocked down by delivering a big boot to each other.
 The third entrant, Big Daddy V, then entered, and dominated both The Undertaker and Batista for some time, until Batista performed a Spinebuster on Big Daddy V. Shortly after, The Undertaker executed a DDT on the steel floor of the chamber on Big Daddy V and Batista pinned him, thus eliminating him.
 The fourth entrant was The Great Khali, who also dominated upon entering, but was eliminated when he submitted to the Gogoplata submission hold.
 The fifth entrant was Finlay, who gained the advantage over Batista by tossing him into the steel chains of the chamber, and over Undertaker by delivering a Celtic Cross to him for a near-fall.
-Finlay also slammed Undertaker's head into a pod, breaking it.
-The sixth entrant, MVP, was attacked by Undertaker when his pod was opened.
-MVP used a steel chain as a weapon on the other three competitors, causing Undertaker to start bleeding, until he climbed to the top of a pod.
-Undertaker followed and delivered a chokeslam to MVP from the top of the pod onto the ring, which cost MVP the match as Finlay pinned MVP and eliminated him.
-Later, Hornswoggle passed a shillelagh to Finlay from under the ring, which he used on both Batista and Undertaker, busting Batista's head open.
-He was soon eliminated by Undertaker who pinned him after a Chokeslam onto the chamber floor.
-The final two men were Batista and Undertaker.
-Batista gained advantage after delivering a Batista Bomb, but Undertaker kicked out, which led to Batista tossing Undertaker into the chamber wall.
-Undertaker however, retaliated and countered a powerslam attempt on the outside, bringing both men in, and delivered a Tombstone piledriver and pinned Batista, winning the match and earning a World Heavyweight Championship match at WrestleMania XXIV.
+Finlay also slammed The Undertaker's head into a pod, breaking it.
+The sixth entrant, MVP, was attacked by The Undertaker when his pod was opened.
+MVP used a steel chain as a weapon on the other three competitors, causing The Undertaker to start bleeding, until he climbed to the top of a pod.
+The Undertaker followed and delivered a chokeslam to MVP from the top of the pod onto the ring, which cost MVP the match as Finlay pinned MVP and eliminated him.
+Later, Hornswoggle passed a shillelagh to Finlay from under the ring, which he used on both Batista and The Undertaker, busting Batista's head open.
+He was soon eliminated by The Undertaker who pinned him after a Chokeslam onto the chamber floor.
+The final two men were Batista and The Undertaker.
+Batista gained advantage after delivering a Batista Bomb, but The Undertaker kicked out, which led to Batista tossing Undertaker into the chamber wall.
+The Undertaker however, retaliated and countered a powerslam attempt on the outside, bringing both men in, and delivered a Tombstone piledriver and pinned Batista, winning the match and earning a World Heavyweight Championship match at WrestleMania XXIV.